Certified Legal Specialist Exam Grading and Scope

 Grading and scoring

 The State Bar of California Board of Legal Specialization (CBLS) has established procedures to ensure a fair and accurate system of grading.
 All essay answers are evaluated by attorneys who are certified specialists in the area of law for which they are grading.
-Graders are supported by professional grading consultants in a tightly controlled process to maintain consistency.
+Graders are supported by grading consultants in a tightly controlled process to maintain consistency.

 Applicant anonymity is preserved throughout the grading process, including during the results reporting phase.
 Even after grading is complete, the graders do not learn the identity of any of the applicants, or whether a particular applicant actually took or passed the examination.